What does the ultimate healthy microbiome look like? Researchers at UNSW Microbiome Research Centre are trying to find out!

 Living within each one of us are many communities of microorganisms (or microbes).
 While some microbes can coexist within our bodies without causing harm, or indeed promoting health, others are responsible for causing disease.
 Microorganisms, just like humans and other organisms, contain DNA.
 The collective term for DNA belonging to the microorganisms which live within us is called the “microbiome”.

 Why is the microbiome important?

 The microbiome plays an important role in maintaining the health of the person that they reside within, the host.
-They can play an important role in the development and maintenance of the immune system, regulation of the metabolism through the production of short chain fatty acids.
-Additionally, the microbiome has known roles in the gut brain axis as well as providing resistance to inflammation, infection and disease causing -pathogenic microorganisms.
+They can play an important role in the development and maintenance of the immune system, and regulation of the metabolism through the production of short-chain fatty acids.
+Additionally, the microbiome has known roles in the gut-brain axis as well as providing resistance to inflammation, infection and disease-causing -pathogenic microorganisms.

 How you can help

 To make this study a success, we are seeking participants for several groups.
 These include